arleym/launch-list/launchlist.md

 - [ ] a11y: use Lighthouse to check for low contrast text - [Webaim Contrast tester](https://webaim.org/resources/contrastchecker/)
 - [ ] Run [Page speed insights](https://developers.google.com/speed/pagespeed/insights)
 - [ ] Run [Mobile Friendly test](https://search.google.com/test/mobile-friendly)
-- [ ] Run [Accessibility Insight](A11y audits https://accessibilityinsights.io) - this takes hours, should be run annually on the Boilerplate/Blueprint
+- [ ] Run in-dept [Accessibility Insight](https://accessibilityinsights.io) - this takes hours, should be run annually on the Boilerplate/Blueprint.
+Or, quicker [a11yproject checklist](https://www.a11yproject.com/checklist) (which is the shorter version of the [wcag "quick" reference](https://www.w3.org/WAI/WCAG21/quickref/))
 - [ ] Any new patterns to add to Boilerplate or snippet library?